Changing the passwords for the `SYS` and `SYSTEM` users in Oracle 19c involves the following steps:

 -

-By following these steps, you can successfully change the passwords for the SYS and SYSTEM users in Oracle 12c.
+By following these steps, the passwords for the `SYS` and `SYSTEM` users in Oracle 19c can be updated securely.

 In practice, I often don't change the default passwords until I've gone through all the other database creation tasks that you will read about in this module.
 On an experimental database, I sometimes don't change them at all.
 That's certainly not a best practice.